sigasi/sigasi_insights/content/screencasts/autocomplete_templates.md

 videoid: q1abuu7nma
 ---

-See also "[/tech/using-autocomplete-templates-sigasi-2]" and "[/tech/using-custom-templates-sigasi-2]" for more info about using and customizing autocomplete templates.
+See also "[Using Autocomplete Templates in Sigasi 2](/tech/using-autocomplete-templates-sigasi-2)" and "[Using Custom Templates in Sigasi 2](/tech/using-custom-templates-sigasi-2)" for more info about using and customizing autocomplete templates.